Labour Min gets mandate to seek Aadhaar from beneficiaries under Social Security Code | Business

-The Ministry of Labour & Employment has now been mandated to seek 12-digit unique identification number Aadhaar from people like employees and unorganized sector workers seeking registration, benefits, availing services, or receiving any payment under various schemes under the Social Security Code 2020.
+The Ministry of Labour & Employment has now been mandated to seek the 12-digit unique identification number Aadhaar from people like employees and unorganised sector workers seeking registration, benefits, availing services or receiving any payment under various schemes under the Social Security Code 2020.

 Aadhaar would not be made mandatory for delivery of services under various social security schemes under the purview of the ministry because Social Security Code 2020 has not been fully implemented so far.

-The rules under the Code are finalized by the ministry but those rules are yet to be notified.
+The rules under the Code are finalised by the ministry but those rules are yet to be notified.

 The main purpose of the latest mandate given to the ministry is to facilitate database creation, mainly covering people in informal sectors like migrant workers.